Split nut

 A split nut assembly is often used in positioning systems, for example in the leadscrew of a lathe.
 It is one of the machine elements that makes single-point threading practical on manual (non-CNC) lathes.
 The very earliest screw-cutting lathes (in the late 18th and early 19th centuries) did not have them, but within a few decades, split nuts were common on lathes.

-The two halves of the nut have chamfered ends (60° to axis), which helps the threads to find engagement during the closing action.
-Usually the screw and nut are also oiled for lubrication.
+The two halves of the nut have chamfered ends (60° to the axis), which helps the threads to find engagement during the closing action.
+Usually, the screw and nut are also oiled for lubrication.
 Such provisions prolong the service life of the threads by minimizing wear.

 Split nuts work best with trapezoidal threads.

 Split nuts may not engage and disengage with multi start threads due to the overlapping leads.